inkdot7/Mesy-Unpacker/README.md

 3. Chmod +x Run_unpack.sh
 4. ./Run_unpack.sh

 And that is it!
-The code will search for the file in the folder unzip it and extract the Mesytech file with the data to transcribe.
-In the end, the root file contains a TTree with the data and a series of histograms to compare with the mesytech replay to ensure that all is ok
+The code will search for the file in the folder unzip it and extract the Mesytec file with the data to transcribe.
+In the end, the root file contains a TTree with the data and a series of histograms to compare with the Mesytec replay to ensure that all is ok
 All root files are stored in the Root folder and a root session will be opened automatically

 ## For developers/curious people